course-go/homework/04-reelgoofy-persistence/README.md

 #### Containerization

 Create a Dockerfile for building a container image for the API.
 Follow it up with the creation of Docker Compose file.
+- The container image should not contain any form of source code.

 #### Persistence